Energy giants opening natural gas spigots, fueling profit rise

 “LNG is the growth commodity for these companies,” said Brian Youngberg, an energy industry analyst with Edward Jones, who expects the global LNG industry to grow at least 4 percent annually for the next five years.

-<<For a graphic on gas and oil production at energy majors, click on: tmsnrt.rs/2Lzclrs>>
+(For a graphic on gas and oil production at energy majors, click on: tmsnrt.rs/2Lzclrs)

 At Total, gas is actually 61 percent of output, up from 47 percent as recently as 10 years ago, according to WoodMac.